Regulating emotions has always been challenging.

 A meltdown, often triggered by sensory overload, is an intense stress response with some users describe emotional and physical symptoms like having intrusive thoughts, body pain, and an urgent need to withdraw.
 Moreover, for individuals with autism or ADHD or alexithymia, emotions can feel intense but difficult to name.

 While meltdowns have serious bodily reactions, another challenge is catching early signs.
-As our poll with neurodivergent users shows, users struggle most with identifying and understanding overwhelming signals before they peak.
+As our survey with neurodivergent users shows, users struggle most with identifying and understanding overwhelming signals before they suddenly breakdown.

 Problem statement